 City of Leicester Districts Building Support Fund

-The City of leicester Scout Districts Building Fund is available for Group owner buildings as follows:-
+The City of Leicester Scout Districts Building Fund is available for Group own buildings as follows:-

-Please submite full details in advance for approval to:-
+Please submit full details in advance for approval to:-